eyalk11/compare-my-stocks/README.md

 ## Planned Features

+⚪ Introducing advanced features like P/E and price to sells.

+⚪ Get price history from Interactive Brokers

-⚕️	Bar graphs
+⚕️	Bar graphs (hmmmm, not critical.. )

 ⚕️ Adjusted performance based on inflation.

-⚪ Introducing advanced features like P/E and price to sells.

 ⚕️ Find corelations between sectors

 ⚕️ Close Integration  with jupyter (like export and import graph data)

 ⚕️ All this in a web interface!

 🔴 Not planned - all these technical analysis nonsense..